ARIEL: Adversarial Graph Contrastive Learning: Related Work

 Contrastive learning is known for its simplicity and strong expressivity.
 Traditional methods ground the contrastive samples on the node proximity in the graph, such as DeepWalk \cite{Perozzi:2014:DOL:2623330.2623732} and node2vec \cite{grover2016node2vec}, which use random walks to generate the node sequences and approximate the co-occurrence probability of node pairs.
 However, these methods can only learn the embeddings for the graph structures but regardless of the node features.

-GNNs \cite{kipf2017semisupervised, velickovic2018graph} can easily capture the local proximity and node features.
-To further improve the performance, Information Maximization (InfoMax) principle \cite{linsker1988self} has been introduced.
+GNNs \cite{kipf2017semisupervised, velickovic2018graph} can easily capture the local proximity and node features \cite{velickovic2018deep,zhao2020data,you2020graph,jing2021multiplex,jing2021network}.
+To further improve the performance, the Information Maximization (InfoMax) principle \cite{linsker1988self} has been introduced.
 DGI \cite{velickovic2018deep} is adapted from Deep InfoMax \cite{hjelm2019learning} to maximize the mutual information between the local and global features.
-It generates the negative samples with a corrupted graph and contrast the node embeddings with the original graph embedding and the corrupted one.
+It generates the negative samples with a corrupted graph and contrasts the node embeddings with the original graph embedding and the corrupted one.
 Based on a similar idea, GMI \cite{peng2020graph} generalizes the concept of mutual information to the graph domain by separately defining the mutual information on the features and edges.
-The other followup work of DGI, MVGRL \cite{hassani2020contrastive}, maximizes the mutual information between the first-order neighbours and graph-diffusion.
-On the graph level, InfoGraph \cite{https://doi.org/10.48550/arxiv.1908.01000} makes use of the similar idea to maximize the mutual information between the global representation and patch representation from the same graph.
-HDMI \cite{jing2021hdmi} introduces high-order mutual information to consider both intrinsic and extrinsic training signals.
-However, mutual inforamtion based methods generate the corrupted graphs by simply randomly shuffling the node features.
-Recent methods exploit the graph topology and features to generate better augmented graphs.
-GCC \cite{Qiu_2020} adopts a random-walk based strategy to generate different views of the context graph for a node, but it ignores the augmentation on the feature level.
+Graph Community Infomax (GCI) \cite{10.1145/3480244} instead tries to maximize the mutual information between the community representation and the node representation for those positive pairs.
+Another follow-up work of DGI, MVGRL \cite{hassani2020contrastive}, maximizes the mutual information between the first-order neighbors and graph-diffusion.
+On the graph level, InfoGraph \cite{https://doi.org/10.48550/arxiv.1908.01000} makes use of a similar idea to maximize the mutual information between the global representation and patch representation from the same graph.
+HDI \cite{jing2021hdmi} introduces high-order mutual information to consider both intrinsic and extrinsic training signals.
+However, mutual information-based methods generate the corrupted graphs by simply randomly shuffling the node features.
+Recent methods exploit the graph topology and features to generate better-augmented graphs.
+GCC \cite{Qiu_2020} adopts a random-walk-based strategy to generate different views of the context graph for a node, but it ignores the augmentation on the feature level.
 GCA \cite{zhu2020deep}, instead, considers the data augmentation from both the topology and feature level, and introduces the adaptive augmentation by considering the importance of each edge and feature dimension.
-To investigate the power of different data augmentations on the graph domain, GraphCL \cite{you2020graph} systematically studies the different combinations of graph augmentation strategies and apply them to different graph learning settings.
-Unlike the above methods which constructs the data augmentation samples based on domain knowledge, \ariel\ uses adversarial attack to construct the view that maximizes the contrastive loss, which is more informative with broader applicability.
+To investigate the power of different data augmentations in graph domains, GraphCL \cite{you2020graph} systematically studies the different combinations of graph augmentation strategies and applies them to different graph learning settings.
+Unlike the above methods which construct the data augmentation samples based on domain knowledge, \ariel\ uses an adversarial attack to construct the view that maximizes the contrastive loss, which is more informative with broader applicability.